-A search of Transport Scotland's Asset Management Performance System (AMPS) records no invasive or injurious plants within the scheme extent.
+A search of the Asset Management Performance System (AMPS) records common ragwort (Jacobaea vulgaris) and rosebay willowherb (Chamaenerion angustifolium), within the verges of A85 at scheme extent.

-There are no areas of woodland listed on the Ancient Woodland Inventory Scotland within 300m of the scheme extent.
+There are no areas of woodland listed on the Ancient Woodland Inventory Scotland within 300m of the scheme.